Highway to Hell: The true story behind British backpacker's horror trip to the Australian outback

 Martin earlier pleaded guilty to supplying dangerous drugs, wilful damage, assault occasioning bodily harm and choking or strangulation.

-Ms Greer said she doesn't want to be known as a victim after what happened to her, but rather a survivor of abuse and an inspiration to others.
+Greer said she doesn't want to be known as a victim after what happened to her, but rather a survivor of abuse and an inspiration to others.

 "I don't won't people thinking I am a victim when I'm not," she told news.com.au.